 According to a 19th century witticism, whenever three Germans get together, they create an association.

 OK, officially, you'd need seven people to legally found an association — known as a "Verein."
-Yet there seems to be a club for everything in the country: charities, environmental or human rights organizations, sports clubs, groups for hobbies of all kinds, artistic associations, garden allotments, citizens' initiatives, self-help groups, remembrance committees, volunteer fire services, carnival clubs, parent-organized kindergartens and schools — the list goes on.
+Yet there seems to be a club for everything in the country: charities, environmental or human rights organizations, sports clubs, groups for hobbies of all kinds, artistic associations, garden allotments, citizens' initiatives, self-help groups, remembrance committees, carnival clubs, parent-organized kindergartens and schools — the list goes on.

 Yet even though there are some 600,000 associations in the country, there isn't necessarily a stronger concentration of such organizations in Germany than in other European countries.
 Champions in this category are the Scandinavians and the Dutch.

 But what might contribute to the visibility of an association are the two letters added to its name: e.V.
 That stands for "eingetragener Verein," which translates as registered association or incorporated society.

 If you live in Germany, you're bound to quickly discover such associations.
 There's also a good chance you'll also become a member of a Verein at some point, as is the case for nearly every second German citizen, according to the most recent survey on the topic by ZiviZ ("Zivilgesellschaft in Zahlen" - Civil Society in Numbers).

 If you've always dreamed of becoming the president of something, you can easily join the executive committee of an association, known as the "Vorstand."
 The details and purpose of the organization, the "Vereinszweck," are listed in the articles of association, called the "Vereinssatzung."
 Members vote on changes to the executive committee or articles of association in a general assembly, or "Mitgliederversammlung," which has its own set of rules.